adlaneKadri/py-image-api-wrappers/README.md

 #### Error Response
 {
     "status": "error",
-    "message": "< The returned message from the API >".
+    "response": "< The returned message from the API >".
 }

 #### Internal Error
-If an internal error occurs the error will be printed and the function get_tag_score_list_and_time("< file path to image >") will return None.
+If an internal error occurs the error will be printed and the function get_tag_scores_and_time("< file path to image >") will return None.

 ## Example Usage
 The example image used is from the PASCAL-VOC 2007 test data set.